jes/autosqlite/EDGECASES.md

 ## Schema Dependencies
 - Foreign key relationships require specific migration order - No dependency analysis or ordering
 - Circular dependencies between tables - No detection or handling of circular dependencies
-- Views, triggers, and custom functions not preserved - Only handles tables and columns
-- Indexes need to be recreated - Indexes are not preserved during migration
+- Schema objects must be defined in schema file - Indexes, views, triggers, and custom functions are recreated from the new schema.
+Any that existed in the old database but aren't in the new schema will be lost.

 ## SQLite-Specific Issues
 - SQLite version compatibility between old and new schemas